jeff4/bionotes.github.io/index.md

 ## Lecture 13: Central Dogma 3 - Variations from the Dogma
 ### September 7, 2020
 * Inventory of replication, transcription, and translation in eukaryotes, prokaryotes, and viruses.

+### Replication
+* Viral replication (5 - 200 kb) and has these types of genetic material in their protein capsid:
+	* double stranded linear DNA
+	* double stranded circular DNA
+	* single stranded DNA
+	* single stranded RNA in both [+ssRNA aka +strand](https://en.wikipedia.org/wiki/Positive-strand_RNA_virus) and [-ssRNA aka -strand](https://en.wikipedia.org/wiki/Negative-strand_RNA_virus) varieties.
+Retroviruses like HIV use reverse transcriptase to insert themselves into host DNA>
+* Prokaryotes (700 - 6,000 kb. e.g., *E. coli* has 4,000 kb genome)
 	* Replication in prokaryotes is pretty straightforward b/c it has 1 large chromosome that is circular.
 Easy replication for various bacterial plasmids as well.
-* Eukaryotic replication
+* Eukaryotic replication (12 Mb - 4,000 Mb; see [PSU notes, Lecture 2](https://www.bionotes.org/psu334/))
 	* However, replication in eukaryotes is more complicated because eukaryotic chromosomes are linear.
 	* This is fine for leading strand replication but lagging strand synthesis will screw up unless the final Okazaki fragment lines up exactly with the length of the chromosome.
 	* Instead, there are *telomeres* on the end of the each chromosomes, consisting of repeated sequences of **5'-TTAGGG-3'** (aka "T2AG3").
 These **T2AG3** sequences are elongated by [telomerase](https://en.wikipedia.org/wiki/Telomerase).
 	* Note that there are different repeating sequences depending on genera.
 See [table at wiki article here](https://en.wikipedia.org/wiki/Telomere#Sequences).

+### Transcription
-* Transcription in prokaryotes.
-Pretty straightforward
+* Prokaryote transcription is pretty straightforward
 * Transcription in eukaryotes.
-There weird things
-	* Start issue 5'
-	* Stop sequence at 3' end
-	* Introns removed by RNA splicing.
+The [immature RNA aka primary transcript](https://en.wikipedia.org/wiki/Primary_transcript) is processed into [mature mRNA.Three](https://en.wikipedia.org/wiki/Mature_messenger_RNA).
+Three things happen during this processing:
+	* A single GTP (aka  Guanine with three phosphates) is added as a "start" cap to the 5' end of mature mRNA in a process called "[capping](https://en.wikipedia.org/wiki/Five-prime_cap)".
+	* The 3' end of the mRNA goes through [polyadenation](https://en.wikipedia.org/wiki/Polyadenylation).
+In other words, a **poly(A) tail** (*aka* a repetitive series of adenines, AAAA...) are added to the 3' end.
+Virtually all eukaryotic mRNA's have poly(A) tails.
+	* [Introns](https://en.wikipedia.org/wiki/Intron) removed by RNA splicing.
+Alternate splicing means that the same DNA gene and same immature mRNA can be spliced into different mature mRNAs (with different exons) that therefore express different proteins.
+In other words, most eukaryotic genes are called ["split" or "interrupted"](https://en.wikipedia.org/wiki/Interrupted_gene).
+		* Intron and exon are terms coined by [Walter Gilbert](https://en.wikipedia.org/wiki/Walter_Gilbert) at Harvard; Glibert also co-founded Biogen and Myriad Genetics and, in 1986, first proposed the [RNA World hypothesis](https://en.wikipedia.org/wiki/RNA_world).
+		* The existence of interrupted genes and RNA splicing was discovered by at Cold Spring Harbor Lab by [Richard Roberts](https://en.wikipedia.org/wiki/Richard_J._Roberts) and [Phillip Sharp](https://en.wikipedia.org/wiki/Phillip_Allen_Sharp).
+Sharp would later take a leadership role at the MIT Biology Dept and co-found Biogen, Alnylam Pharmaceuticals, and Magen Biosciences.

-## Lecture 14: two gene regulators
+## Lecture 14: A Tale of Two Genes– &#946;-Galactosidase and &#946;-Globin

+### September 9, 2020